 The call to join the movement

-This post remained inside my draft box until today.
+This post remained in my draft box until today.
 At first, I was so troubled about what to write and how to tell you guys about what I think and feel about becoming a Champion for Children.
 It was when I received a mention from @TheLightsofLove on Twitter.

 With this, I am humbly calling all my readers and my fellow blogger friends to join the movement and become a Champion for Children.
-If donating on a long term is not doable for you, there are other ways on how to donate to UNICEF Philippines.
+If donating on a long-term is not doable for you, there are other ways on how to donate to UNICEF Philippines.
 Your every peso counts.
 It will be a great help for the children.